Habiba480/hireflow-langgraph/README.md

 Steps:

-1. Upload a candidate CV (PDF, DOCX, or TXT).
+1. Upload one or multiple candidate CVs (PDF, DOCX, or TXT).
+2. Optionally, add a **job description** for the role.
-2. Preview the extracted CV text.
+3. Preview the extracted CV text for each candidate.
-3. Candidate info is extracted automatically using the LLM.
+4. Candidate info is extracted automatically using the LLM.
-4. The workflow runs, and the final decision is displayed:
+5. The workflow runs for each candidate, and the final decision is displayed:

    * Schedule HR interview
    * Escalate to recruiter